-The best part of the stew though is the timpsila.
-After braiding and drying, you’d think they would be rock hard or too tough to eat, but they’re not.
-Like magic, the little tubers rehydrate, doubling in size and cooking up just as if they were fresh.
-It’s really remarkable, and I don’t know another food, wild or cultivated, that cooks quite like they do.
-If that wasn’t cool enough, they’re just plain delicious.
-As they cook, the tubers soak up the broth of whatever they’re cooking with, and it makes them eat a bit like meat flavored potatoes or vegetables.
-If you don’t have wild onions or buffalo, you can still make a good version of this, but there’s really no substitute for the praire turnips.
+As the stew cooks, the tubers soak up the broth of whatever they're cooking with, and it makes them eat a bit like meat flavored potatoes or vegetables.
+If you don't have wild onions or buffalo, you can still make a good version of this, but there's really no substitute for the prairie turnips.

 Bison Stew with Timpsila, Hominy, and Ramps

 - 1 soup pot or Dutch oven